alphagov/paas-tech-docs/source/documentation/deploying_services/use_a_custom_domain.md

 #### Disabling forwarding cookies

-By default cookies are forwarded to your application.
+By default cookies are forwarded to your app.
 You can disable this by setting the `cookies` parameter to `false`:

 ```bash
 cf update-service my-cdn-route \